IDE-installers/sublime-linux-installer/README.md

 This simple Bash script is for those people who are tired of installing Sublime Text on their Linux machines by copying and pasting commands in terminal all the time.

-Those commands are already pasted in this script from the [official web site](https://www.sublimetext.com/), from [here](https://www.sublimetext.com/docs/linux_repositories.html).
+Those commands are already pasted in this script from Sublime Text [official web site](https://www.sublimetext.com/), from [here](https://www.sublimetext.com/docs/linux_repositories.html).

 This script might work on **all** Linux distributions.